eddeighton/eg/docs/index.md

         std::vector< LaserTank >& tanks = Foo.tanks.Get(); //get a reference

         Foo.dimensionReference.x(); //read through a reference
+        Foo f = Foo.dimensionReference(); //read the reference itself f.dimensionReference.dimensionReference.dimensionReference();//etc
     }
     ```

 ## Dimension Traits

-The way dimensions are handled can be customised by specialising DimensioTraits<> for the type.
+The way dimensions are handled can be customised by specialising DimensionTraits<> for the type.

 Generally all dimensions are preallocated before the program starts.